SimLi1333/vidra/docs/docs/guides/install.md

 For a development cluster, we recommend using [minikube](https://minikube.sigs.k8s.io/docs/start/) or [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
 Refer to the [Cluster Setup](../topics/deploy.md) guide for more details.
 </Admonition>

-## Install the Vidra Operator using Helm:
+## Install the Vidra Operator using Helm
 Helm is a Kubernetes package manager that simplifies installing and managing applications like Vidra using charts.

 <Admonition type="note" title="Note">
 Helm is not required to run the Vidra Operator, but it simplifies the installation process.
 Helm version 3.0.0 or higher is recommended.
-[Helm installation guide](https://helm.sh/docs/intro/install/)
+See the [Helm installation guide](https://helm.sh/docs/intro/install/).
 </Admonition>

 ### Helm Installation
-To install the Vidra Operator using Helm OCI, you can use the following command:
+To install the Vidra Operator using Helm OCI, use the following command:

 ```sh
 helm install vidra-operator oci://ghcr.io/infrahub-operator/vidra/helm-charts/vidra-operator --namespace vidra-system --create-namespace